trilitech/tezos-developer-docs/docs/unity/connecting-accounts.md

 Deep link | The application opens the user's wallet app directly | Yes | Yes | No Social wallets | The application opens the user's Kukai web-based wallet | Yes | No | No

-Regardless of the connection method, the Tezos SDK for Unity runs the `AccountConnected` or `AccountConnectionFailed` event, as appropriate.
+Regardless of the connection method, the Tezos SDK for Unity runs the `WalletConnected` or `AccountConnectionFailed` event, as appropriate.
 For more information about events, see the [Unity SDK MessageReceiver object](./reference/MessageReceiver).

 <!-- TODO info about handshakes? -->